mimecorg/webissues-guide/docs/working-with-issues.md

 This is a quote.</blockquote>
 </div>

 A quote block can contain other blocks, including nested quotes.
+The title is optional.

-The `[code]` block can be used to insert a block of code:
+The `[code]` block can be used to insert a block of code or other pre-formatted text:

 ```
 [code js]